 Partner with One Another Intentionally

-There is a purpose to the community and fellowship of a missionary team, namely, to make disciples and multiply churches among particular unreached peoples and places.
+There is a purpose to the community and fellowship of a missionary team.
+Simply stated, it is to make disciples and multiply churches among particular unreached peoples and places.
 It’s this purpose that sets the missionary team apart from other groups of believers that meet together.
 However, it should be noted that a missionary team is not the same thing as a church.
 (The biblical traits of a church include qualified leaders who preach and teach Scripture, the ordinances of baptism and the Lord’s Supper, identifiable membership, church discipline, etc. For more, see Twelve Traits: Embracing God’s Design for the Church.)

-Sometimes the question is asked as to who makes up these teams.
-Missionary teams may be comprised of missionaries, national believers, and/or other Great Commission partners (like-minded individuals who believe the Bible and want to spread the gospel).
+We must be asking the question as to who makes up these teams.
+Missionary teams may be comprised of missionaries, national believers, and/or other Great Commission partners.
 The first and most important qualification is that they must be followers of Jesus.
 In addition, they must also be able to meet regularly, care for other members on the team, and partner with them for the spread of the gospel among the unreached.
 These men and women would work alongside church planters, nationals, or other Great Commission partners.

 Various contexts will present different and sometimes complex circumstances.
-Factors such as training, accountability, and financial support must be considered.
+We must be considering factors such as training, accountability, and financial support.
 Yet, the goal remains the same—to see more people become a part of missionary teams that are working together to make disciples and multiply churches among the unreached.
 This is a glorious calling, and though it comes at a cost, the reward is far greater.

 –Editor’s Note: This excerpt is slightly adapted from “Missionary and Missionary Team” in Mission Precision, pp. 82–85.